 CONCLUSIONS: Despite assurances that children are not permitted to interpret, adolescents are acting as healthcare brokers.
 The impact can be academic and emotional.
 Findings indicate a need for further research and support for adolescents who want to learn about healthcare tasks.

 The article available for download here is the post-print version.
 Locate the version of record using the DOI below.

 Journal of School Health

 Banas, Jennifer R.; Wallis, Lisa C.; Ball, James W.; and Gershon, Sarah, "Adolescent Healthcare Brokering: Prevalence, Experience, Impact, and Opportunities" (2016).
-Health, Physical Education, Recreation, and Athletics Faculty Publications.
+Health Sciences and Physical Education Faculty Publications.
 2.